 (Note: If you intend to track the engagement and forwarding of this link, you’ll want to create one link per account, lead, or individual with whom you’re sharing your PDF.
 More on that later!)

-For an even more secure sending experience, Finance users can require viewer verification.
+For an even more secure sending experience, Advanced users can require viewer verification.
 In this scenario, the viewer will be presented with a prompt to enter his or her email address, and will have to click on a link sent to that email in order to access the PDF.

-Step 2*: Upload and attach your PDF to an email with DocSend’s Gmail and Outlook plugins
+You can also upload and attach your PDF to an email with DocSend’s Gmail and Outlook plugins

 If you’d rather upload and share your PDF as an email attachment without leaving Gmail or Outlook, you can do so using DocSend plugins for Gmail and Outlook.
 Here’s the link to attaching an uploaded PDF using the Gmail plugin, and here’s the link to attaching an uploaded PDF using the Outlook plugin.